-We provide public access to scenic land and educate the public about the natural, cultural, and historic heritage of the lands we preserve.
+We strive to provide public access for all to scenic land, and to educate the public about the natural, cultural, and historic heritage of the lands we preserve.

 We envision a protected and restored coast, from the Navarro to the Russian Rivers, preserved for public enjoyment and appreciation of its natural beauty.
 We value preservation of wildlife diversity and abundance.

 “My husband and I have been fortunate to travel to many beautiful places throughout the world but have always held a place in our hearts for the coast of northern California.”

 Redwood Coast Land Conservancy has a volunteer board of directors.
 Our organization also has many active volunteers who work on projects from public outreach and social media campaigns to fundraising and property maintenance.

 Visit our latest conservation project, Mill Bend, located at the mouth of the Gualala River.

 See the list of our public access properties here.